max-nekrashevich/Path-homological-toolkit/README.md

 # Path homology toolkit

+**<h3 style="color: red"> This is a development branch.
+None of the code in this branch is expected to work!
+The code that works, will be occasionally pushed to the main branch. </h3>**

 This package provides the algorithm for computing path homology [[1]](#1) and basic path operations.

 ## Features